onegeniuslykdat/JCU-CP5637-Journal/Journals/week2.md

 ![Top CMS](https://www.bacancytechnology.com/blog/wp-content/uploads/2020/07/WordPress-Joomla-Drupal-Usage-Statistics.png)

 # Estimated Hours
-I spent a total of about 6 hours of my own time this week on this subject.
+I spent a total of about 7 hours of my own time this week on this subject.
 On Saturday, I did about an hour of study.
-The following week, I spent 2 hours each, on Monday and Tuesday working on setting up my Joomla website for my start up [***](***) and also creating my journal.
-On Wednesday, I spent an hour completing this journal.
+The following week, I spent 2 hours each, on Monday and Tuesday working on setting up my [start up joomla website](https://sfnstartup.cloudaccess.host/index.php) and also creating my journal.
+On Wednesday, I spent an hour completing this journal and on Thursday, I did more work on my site.

 # Content Insights
 This week's content exposed me to static and dynamic websites and the need for content management systems.
 Dynamic websites use an application running on their servers to process requests and deliver content specific to that request, e.g. showing a profile picture only for that user.
 These applications can be built using C#, Java or PHP.
 Alternatively, a Content Management System can be used as the application.
 Joomla was the CMS we were introduced to this week.
+Joomla has the option of downloading to your PC, or launching a site online.

 We were also introduced to virtual environments such as Scotchbox/Vagrant.
 These environments help software develoipment teams to quickly setup projects with the correct configurations.
 Vagrant is a tool for building and distributing development environments.
 Scotch Box on the other hand, is a pre-configured Vagrant Box with a full array of LAMP Stack features to get you up and running with Vagrant in no time.

 # Career/Employability/Learning Insights
-***Creating the Joomla website for my startup proved to be complex for me, as i had never done it before.
-It challenged me and I enjoyed it. ***very exciting learning process for me.
-I found the *** pretty cool to work with.

-***I also found using *** very helpful.
+Creating the Joomla website for my startup proved to be complex for me, as I had never done it before.
+I tried to set it up on my PC, by using the download option. to do this, I had to first download [XAMPP](https://www.apachefriends.org/download.html) and set it up on my PC.
+This was very insightful for me, because I learnt how to quickly set up mySql as a database and PHP as a backend technology at a go.
+However, installing Joomla proved to be very difficult.
+I then decided to try the launch version and create the site online.
+I was able to set up my C-Panel and these [videos](https://www.cloudaccess.net/joomla-knowledgebase/138-joomla-3-1/getting-started.html) really helped.
+I was able to edit the default template provided by Joomla C-Panel, create menus and articles.
+I also created modules and added media to my site.
+Overall, this process was really tidious and I intend to watch more videos and study more about it.

-***I looked at the Exploring No Code Solutions section of the LinkedIn Learning course on Introduction to web design and development course to see if I could get some extra help with my start-up website.
+Finally, I looked at the Exploring No Code Solutions section of the LinkedIn Learning course on Introduction to web design and development course to see if I could get some extra help with my start-up website.

-***I also did extra learning about markdowns on ***